docb/dbRackModules/README.md

 New in 2.1.0: The MVerb can now be run in a threaded mode (the default setting in the menu) which puts  the heavy computing into a background thread.
 It should now run  below 1-2% CPU.

-Note: On windows it seems not to work properly, here threaded mode should be turn off by now.
+*Note: On some hardware/audio configurations it seems not to work properly, here threaded mode should be turn off by now.*

 ### YAC
 Yet another chorus, this one can be modulated.